-Algaes are the organisms which are commonly found in most of the aquatic environments.
-The large type of multicellular algaes reside in ponds and also in the oceans.
-Microalgaes are the tiniest unicellular organisms which develop as suspensions in the water and they can be measured in micrometers.
-The aim of this experiment is to measure the number of Calories present in an algae samples which are obtained from various environments and also to compare quantity of oil that is present in each of the sample.
+Algaes are organisms which are commonly found in most aquatic environments.
+The large type of multicellular algae resides in ponds and also in the oceans.
+Microalgae are the tiniest unicellular organisms which develop as suspensions in the water, and they can be measured in micrometres.
+The aim of this experiment is to measure the number of Calories present in algae samples which are obtained from various environments and also to compare the quantity of oil that is present in each of the samples.

 - Food calorimeter

 - Microwave oven